Originally published December 2021

 Another widespread sentiment was that money or gift cards are simply more useful than traditional smaller gifts, with the added benefit that they don’t introduce unwanted “stuff” into teachers’ homes.
 I liked how one reader put it: “consumables over trinkets.”
 (The gist here was, a tschotske from every child can really add up over the years…)

 - Choose either very widely available stores (Target, Amazon, Starbucks, etc.), as these are always “safe bets,” or pick to support local businesses (shops, restaurants, cafes, etc.) or Etsy.

 - Many teachers said they love receiving gift cards for food/drink (such as a treat to a coffee or pastry somewhere), including food delivery.
 If 2DineIn, DoorDash, Seamless or UberEats is available in your area, that’s another fun option.

 - **It does not need to be a lot of money!
 Teachers said it’s lovely to receive $5 they can use toward something practical or special.
-Think about it, if each family gives $5, it adds up pretty quickly.
+(Think about it, if several families give $5, it adds up pretty quickly.)

 BTW: while educators answered almost uniformly that they would prefer to receive gift cards/money and a note, they also made it clear that they certainly do not expect gifts.
 And that they appreciate any gesture of gratitude this time of year.